xiaoxianyu-office/mm/skills/mechanics/glow.md

 ## Description
-Makes the target entity glow (using the Glowing potion effect.)
+Makes the target entity glow (using the Glowing potion effect.).
+This mechanic is also an [aura].

 Can have a color specified.

-Can have an [audience]
+Can have an [audience].

 > **[Glow
 Api](https://www.spigotmc.org/resources/api-glowapi-1-9-1-10.19422/)** is required for minecraft versions below 1.18